 Young and Fast-growing Airline from Norway

-Founded 24 years ago, Norwegian's fleet has almost 150 aircraft including Boeing 737-800s, Boeing 737-800 MAX aircraft and Boeing 787 Dreamliners.
+Founded 24 years ago, Norwegian's fleet has over 150 aircraft including Boeing 737-800s, Boeing 737-800 MAX aircraft and Boeing 787 Dreamliners.
 They have both short and long-haul flights to more than 150 destinations in the world from hubs throughout Europe.
 The company has acquired consistently new aircraft for its rapid expansion.
-Accordingly, Norwegian has made orders for additional aircraft with different models as mentioned previously including others models such as Airbus A320s and Airbus A321 Long Range.
+Unfortunately, the financial issues have forced the airline to sell some of its fleet.

 Because we are living in Helsinki, we are mainly using Norwegian's Helsinki hub.
 In addition to Helsinki, Norwegian has many other hubs, just to mention Stockholm, Oslo, Copenhagen, Madrid, London, Malaga and many more.
 Norwegian is a true European airline flying almost to everywhere in Europe.
-However, in the East Europe their competitor Wizzair has a better route network.
+However, in Eastern Europe their competitor Wizzair has a better route network.
 Norwegian has also a few destinations in Asia and in Africa and an increasing number of destinations in the US.
-With these brisk expansions by Norwegian, they are indeed one among the fastest growing global airline offering cheaper flights but committed to quality.
+With these brisk expansions by Norwegian, they are indeed one among the fastest growing global airline offering cheaper flights but committed to high quality services.

 A Modern Day Airline with Low-cost Pricing Model